 Adam and Eve’s hometown has disputed origins.
 Most connect it to the Hebrew edhen – delight.

 We understand Eden as center stage for the Book of Genesis, and a lush, green, fruitful land.
 It features in art and literature, from Michelangelo to Milton.

-Of course, it’s also the place man was banished from in disgrace.
-But that doesn’t diminish the ideal the name conveys.
+Of course, it’s also the place from which man was banished in disgrace.

 A June 1941 novel, Patrick White’s The Living and the Dead, gave the name to a daughter.

 Never heard of White?
 He’s not exactly a household name today.
 But the Australian author would become the first from his country to win a Nobel Prize for Literature.
 Even though this was one of his early works, it appears to have been fairly well read in the US.